In this Article

 How to Make:

-Jaggery has many health benefits for babies, although it is best to check with your paediatrician before including it in your baby’s diet.
+Jaggery has many health benefits for babies, but it is best to check with your paediatrician before including it in your baby’s diet.
 Giving your baby jaggery also has some risks, so it is usually not recommended for babies less than a year old.
 You can sweeten infant food using fruit purees like mashed banana, pureed dates, or applesauce.